sunshineYuanlei/create-project/README.md

 ## Background

-Help you to quickly start a project based on [vite-vue3] or [vite-vue3-ts] or other tmplates in templates dir
+A universal scaffold, Help you to quickly start a project based on templates dir, or based on other online template

-Overall, it is a universal scaffold

-For more details, see package.json# test
+For more details, see package.json